 please click here to see the 2020 winners and finalists

 Please click on the categories below to reveal the criteria for each award.

 Innovation in Services

 DS2 Award for Innovation in Design

 University Student Innovation

-For event or sponsorship enquiries please contact us via the details below.
+For event or sponsorship enquiries please contact a member of the team via the details below.